learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## The Kolmogorov-Smirnov Test

-A KS test provides a way of comparing distributions, whether two sample distributions or a sample distribution with a theoretical distribution - comparable to what we've already seen when we learned about one sample or two sample t-tests.
+A KS test provides a way of comparing distributions, whether two sample distributions or a sample distribution with a theoretical distribution - comparable to what we've already seen when we learned about one sample or two-sample t-tests.
 The distributions are compared in their cumulative form as **Empirical Cumulative Distribution Functions**.
 The test statistic in KS test used to compare distributions is simply the maximum vertical distance between the two functions.
 Essentially, we are testing the sample data against another sample, to compare their distributions for similarities.

 ### The Empirical Cumulative Distribution Function (ECDF)

 > An empirical cumulative distribution function (CDF) is a non-parametric estimator of the underlying CDF of a random variable.
 It assigns a probability to each data point, orders the data from smallest to largest in value, and calculates the sum of the assigned probabilities up to and including each data point.

 The most intuitive way to think about the empirical distribution function is that it relates to the CDF in a similar way to how a histogram relates to a probability density function.
-Let's look at following figures to get this idea:
+Let's look at the following figures to get this idea:

 <img src="images/rnorm.png" width = 800>